mxdwangdali11/guid-to-Bibliometric-LDA-Analysis/README.md

 # guide
 #For science use
-#This is a step by step instruction for manuscrpit "A bibliometric analysis of 16,826 triple-negative breast cancer (TNBC) publications using multiple machine learning algorithms: Progress in the past 17 years"
+#This is a step-by-step instruction for the manuscript "A bibliometric analysis of 16,826 triple-negative breast cancer (TNBC) publications using multiple machine learning algorithms: Progress in the past 17 years"

 Supplemental information 1 Step by step instruction